bluecatlabs/who-da-for-splunk/README.md

 2. Restart Splunk

 To package this app for easy installation on another server:
-1. Package the application with the command: `splunk package who-da`
+1. Package the application with the command: `splunk package app who-da`
 2. The package file `who-da.spl` will be created in the directory `$SPLUNK_HOME/etc/system/static/app-packages/`

 To install from the package file: